rsslldnphy/git-workflow/README.md

 This needs to be done by someone else on the team.

+The merge should be done using the `--no-ff` flag to ensure there is a merge commit.
+This marks the point at which the feature was merged into the release:

+    git checkout release/phase-two
+    git merge feature/smoking-cost-calculator --no-ff

 ### Delete both the local and remote versions of your feature branch

     git branch -d feature/smoking-cost-calculator